If you want to upgrade from Community to the Commercial edition, see Upgrade to Commercial Edition.

 - User context used must have access to docker services.
 In most cases, use

-to switch as root user. - Use the terminal (or gitbash) window to run all the future steps.
+sudo suto switch as root user. - Use the terminal (or gitbash) window to run all the future steps.

 Installation